ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-03-20-coming-back-to-europe.md

 ![Sailing towards the Spanish coast](/assets/images/IMG_2124.jpg)

-I was back on European ground after spending two awesome months in Morocco.
+I was back on European ground after spending more than two months in Morocco.
 A totally different world.
 Although I was still far away from my home country, I felt like coming back to a familiar place.
 Back to Spain, a country that seemed so different more than half a year ago when coming from Germany. :wink:

 I was really exhausted.
 Luckily, Robert and Stefan were parked very close at a quite spot near [Algeciras](https://www.google.com/maps/place/Algeciras,+Cádiz,+Spain/).